vishalbelsare/agentgateway/examples/basic/README.md

   ],
 ```

-Next we have a targets section, which tells the proxy how to proxy the incoming requests.
+Next we have a targets section, which tells the gateway how to proxy the incoming requests.
 In this case we're using the `everything` tool, which is a tool that can do everything.

 ```json
   "targets": {